rorriizz/API.o/README.md

 # API.o

-Para ejecutar la aplicación se deben seguir los siguientes pasos:
+The following steps are needed to use API.o:

-  * [:octocat:]   git clone
+  * :octocat:   git clone
-  * [:computer:]  npm install               // instalar dependencias
+  * :computer:  npm install               // install dependencies

-Para conectarse a la base de datos es necesario abrir:<br>
+To connect to the Mongo DB you should run:

-  :leaves:    mongod.exe
+  * :leaves:    mongod.exe
-  :leaves:    mongo.exe
+  * :leaves:    mongo.exe

+Now it's all set to run the application:
-  :bear:      npm start                 // iniciar aplicación
+  * :bear:      npm start                 // start application